PoissonPoisson/memory-quiz/README.md

 # About

 This is a generic memory quiz server.
-An http server in TypeScript for to **play quiz in local mode**.
+Which is an http server in TypeScript to **play quiz in local mode**.
 (No session management)

 I wanted to create this project because I play a game with a lot of characters (+125) and I don't have a good memory to remember the names of the characters, so I created this project.

+I have created two game modes by using my image directories :
+* In the first game mode I show an image and 4 possibles item names answers and the goal is to find the right item name.

-Using my image directories, the game will give me 4 possible answers and the goal is to find the right character name, but it can also work with a lot of subjects, movies, etc.
+* In the seoncd game mode I show one item name and 4 possibles item images answers and the goal is to find the right item image.

-To create a quiz you just have to respect the specifications in [Create a quiz](#Create-a-quiz).
+To create a quiz, you just have to follow the specifications in [Create a quiz](#Create-a-quiz).

 # Required